 This method of navigation does not replace the main ones.
 It's made solely for convenience in places where it makes sense.

 In addition, traversing through trees in these ways is a low–level way of working.
-In practice, the main way to select the elements we need is selectors, we'll look at them later.
+The main way to select the elements is through selectors, which we will discuss later.

 A professional subscription will give you full access to all Hexlet courses, projects and lifetime access to the theory of lessons learned.
 You can cancel your subscription at any time.